dji-sdk/Onboard-SDK/README.md

 #### Step2:

-For Flight Platform Activation, please go to [Step To Activate Onboard SDK](Onboard_API_Doc/en/StepToActivateOnboardSDK.md)
+For Flight Platform Activation, please go to [Step To Activate Onboard SDK][Activation]

 ### The prioritization sequence for different control sources